akkefa/ml-notes/docs/probability/estimators_and_sampling_distributions.rst

 #. specify a probabilistic model that has parameters.
 #.
 Learn the value of those parameters from data.

+.. topic:: Estimate the model parameters.

+    - Maximum Likelihood Estimation (MLE)
+    - Maximum A Posteriori (MAP).

+Both of these schools of thought assume that your data are independent and identically distributed (IID) samples.

 ..
 Note:: What are biased and unbiased estimators?
    A biased estimator is one that deviates from the true population value.
 An unbiased estimator is one that does not deviate from the true population parameter.